 This Subunit Implementation Plan (SIP) elaborates on the Feasibility Study that was done in 2013 at the level of the (hydrological) subunit.
 It assesses the development options with regard to Water infrastructure, Operation & Maintenance, Agriculture, Fisheries, and Income generation, and gender.
 It also considers safeguards in respect of indigenous people, the poor and vulnerable, and the environment.

-The subunit area is located in the SE part of Faridpur District district and is spread over Bhanga Upazila and part of Sadarpur Upazila.
+The subunit area is located in the SE part of the Faridpur District district and is spread over Bhanga Upazila and part of Sadarpur Upazila.
 Administratively the Sub-unit area is covered by 5 unions namely Manikdha, Nurullahganj, Tujarpur, Hamirdi and Kawlibera.
-It comprises 5,127 hectare with 35 villages.
+It comprises 5,127 hectares with 35 villages.
 There are 11,137 households with a population of 46,570.

 The water infrastructure will benefit from a major overhaul: re-excavation of khals over a total length of 32 km will reduce flooding and drainage congestion and thus benefit agricultural production.
 The cost of rehabilitation is estimated at some Tk.
 1500 lac.

 Operation and Maintenance